Crisfunky01/HR-Employee-Attrition-SQL-ETL/README.md

 ## ⚙️ ETL PROCESS OVERVIEW / FLUJO DEL PROCESO ETL

+## ⚙️ ETL PROCESS OVERVIEW / FLUJO DEL PROCESO ETL

 ### EN — ETL Process

 **1️⃣ Extract**
-📥 Import the raw CSV file **(`HR-Employee-Attrition.csv`)** into a staging schema (`hr_stg.employee_raw`).
+📥 Import the original CSV file **(`HR-Employee-Attrition.csv`)** into a staging schema (`hr_stg.employee_raw`).
-This layer keeps the original data intact for auditing and validation.

-**2️⃣ Transform**
-🧩 Validate and clean numeric, categorical, and logical fields using SQL functions such as
-`TRY_CONVERT`, `NULLIF`, and `CASE`.
-Detect inconsistent values, empty strings, and ensure proper data types before loading.
+At this stage, the dataset is loaded *as-is*, preserving its original structure for inspection and profiling.

+**2️⃣ Transform (Profiling & Structuring)**
+🧩 Perform data profiling to understand column types, value ranges, and categorical distributions.
+Define appropriate SQL data types (`INT`, `TINYINT`, `BIT`, `NVARCHAR`) and prepare the mapping logic for the core table.
+No data cleaning or modification was applied — the focus was on structure validation and type consistency.

 **3️⃣ Load**
-💾 Create the final clean table **(`hr_core.employee`)** with correct data types,
+💾 Create the clean and typed table **(`hr_core.employee`)** with well-defined columns.
-loading the transformed data from staging.
-This “core” layer becomes the single, structured source for analysis.
+Insert data directly from the staging table while converting types safely using functions like `TRY_CONVERT` and `NULLIF`.

 ---